pushpabrol/co-auth-with-spa-js/README.md

 ### Implementation of Cross-Origin Authentication in Our Sample

 In this sample application, we've implemented Auth0's Cross-Origin Authentication to manage user authentication.
-This method is crucial for securely handling user credentials and sessions, especially when our application and the Auth0 server are on different domains.
-Below is an overview of how Cross-Origin Authentication is employed in various functionalities of our application:
+This method is crucial for the embedded login form experience, especially when our application and the Auth0 server are on different domains ( this will only work on browsers that allow 3rd party cookies).

 #### 1. User Login

 For the login functionality, the application posts the user's credentials to Auth0's `/co/authenticate` endpoint.
 This call returns a `login_ticket`, which is then used to build a URL for Auth0's `/authorize` endpoint using the auth0 spa js.
 The application then redirects the user to this URL, where Auth0 handles the authentication process.
 The `/co/authenticate` endpoint plays a vital role in our application.
-It is the initial step in the Cross-Origin Authentication flow, where the application sends the user's credentials to Auth0.
 The response from this endpoint is crucial for proceeding with the authentication process.

 ## Configuration